frankt716/cse-191-fall23/rec04.lagda.md

 ```

 These two functions are the same.

+## Semantics

+Predicate logic allows us to talk about individuals.
+To interpret formulas in a predicate logic, we need set of individuals, called the *universe of discourse*.
+The intended meaning of each predicate symbol is a relation on the universe of discourse.
+Each variable is a placeholder for some individual in the universe of discourse.
+This assignment is called *valuation*.

+Terms:
+- ⟦ x ⟧ p = p(x)

+Formulas:
+- ⟦ T ⟧ p = true
+- ⟦ F ⟧ p = false
+- ⟦ R(t₁,...,tn) ⟧ p = R'(⟦ t₁ ⟧ p,...,⟦ tn ⟧ p)
+- ...
+- ⟦ ∀x. φ ⟧ p = true if ⟦ φ(a) ⟧ p for all a in the domain of discourse; false otherwise
+- ⟦ ∃x. φ ⟧ p = true if ⟦ φ(a) ⟧ p for some a in the domain of discourse; false otherwise

 [^1]: Also known as *first-order logic*.
 [^2]: This is known as the principle of *α equivalence*, or *referential transparency* in programming language literature.
 Some programming languages violate this principle (sigh).